ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 There is also a notion of **confidence**, which is the sum of your chit plus the sum of all your decendent's chits.
 For example, transaction **V** has a chit.
 It also has three decendents which have a chit so it's confidence is increased from `3` to `4`.
 Similary for transactions **W** and **X**.
 They both have a chit and they both have a decendent with a chit so they each have confidence `2`.
 Transaction Y has confidence `1`.

 **Consecutive successes** is the same as in Snowball.
 It's the number of times that this transaction, or a decendent of this transaction, received a successful majority query.
-So previously transaction V had `3` consecutive successes. itself and it's two children, and now it has `4` consecutive successes with transaction Y. Similarly for transactions W and X.
+So previously transaction V had `3` consecutive successes, itself and it's two children, and now it has `4` consecutive successes with transaction Y. Similarly for transactions W and X.

 ![Working example 3](../../.gitbook/assets/example-3.png)